mattiasw/ExifReader/README.md

 Changelog
 ---------

+* **September 17, 2014**:
+  * Lower memory usage by unsetting the file data object after parsing.
+  * Add deleteTag method to be able to delete tags that use a lot of memory, e.g. MakerNote.
 * **September 9, 2013**:
   * Make parsing of APP markers more robust.
 Fixes problems with some pictures.
 * **July 13, 2013**: